blacklight/vmctl/README.md

-# qemu-arch-linux-automation
+# vmctl

-Scripts and playbooks to automate the installation, configuration and management of Arch Linux VMs in qemu.
+`vmctl` is a script that automates the installation, provisioning and management of Arch Linux virtual machines.

 ## Dependencies